alphagov/govuk-import-export-prototype/guidance/foodtest.markdown

 If you want to send your application by email rather by than fax or post you need to [get approval](chrome-extension://gbkeegbaiigmenfmjfclcdgdpimamgkj/views/app.html?uuid=a5765123-3a7c-450e-e981-9c5e37f84ad1).

-If you'd like to cancel or amend your application you must do this before 12 pm on the day you apply.
+If you'd like to cancel or amend your application you must do this before 12pm on the day you apply.

 You can export 105% of the quantity you put on the form without having to get a new licence.